agsayyed/ags-base/README.md

-# Creating Hugo module
+ags-module-template# Creating Hugo Module Devloping and Testing Template (1.)

 - This folder and Readme.md is intended to create a base setup for creating hugo modules.
 - It is pushed onto github under organisation named `agsayyed`.
 - When new module needs to be created, it is created under the organisation `agsayyed`.
-And the module is named as `ags-module-name`.
+And the module is named as `ags-mcq-module`.
 - Keep updating and correcting the readme file as you go along the process of creating the module.
 - To start with clone this repository and start creating the module.
-- The folder name is changed from `ags-base` to `ags-base-template`
+- The folder name is changed from `ags-base` to `ags-base-template` and again changed to `ags-module-template` to make it more generic.

-## Part 1: Developing Your First Hugo Module (ags-base)

-- creating a Hugo module named `ags-base`.
-This module will provide foundational functionality (in a real-world scenario, this could be custom shortcodes, partials, or helper functions).

-### Setting Up the Development Environment
+## Setting Up the Development Environment

 - Prerequisites:
   - Go: Ensure Go is installed and configured on your system.